smp/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

    ![](images/loadbalancerDNS.png)

-6. Whilst we're collecting data, move to the **Amazon RDS** service section of the console, select **Dartabases** from the left-hand menu and select the Lab database called **summitpersonalizelab** from the list.
+6. Whilst we're collecting data, move to the **Amazon RDS** service section of the console, select **Databases** from the left-hand menu and select the Lab database called **amazonpersonalizelab** from the list.
 In the details screen copy the DNS endpoint for the database and store it for later.

    ![](images/rdsDNS.png)